Navigation

 Opting in

 Sugar is a hybrid namespace.
-Effect combinators sit at the top level of fx.sugar, so with fx.sugar; brings do, letM, pure, bind, run, and handle into scope immediately.
+Effect combinators sit at the top level of fx.sugar, so with fx.sugar; brings do, steps, letM, pure, bind, run, and handle into scope immediately.
 Division and types are one level deeper, under operators and types respectively.

 fx.sugar

-├── do, letM
+├── do, steps, letM

 ├── pure, bind, map, seq, pipe, kleisli